omz13/kirby3-suncyclepages/README.md

 #### Why call it suncycle?

-There are perhaps, with the benefit of hindsight, betters names such as 'embargo', 'autopublish', 'schedule', etc. However, when this plugin was developed the notion was to follow the lifecycle of a page: sunrise and sunset are well-known terms within SDLC or ILM (although very much less familiar outside this domain), and 'suncycle' was used.
-I had my head in software mode not journalism mode; it could also be argued that unless you are familiar with  publishing and journalism, terms such as 'embargo' and 'schedule' are also unusual outside that domain.
+There are perhaps, with the benefit of hindsight, better names such as 'embargo', 'autopublish', 'schedule', etc. However, when this plugin was developed the notion was to follow the lifecycle of a page: sunrise and sunset are well-known terms within SDLC or ILM (although very much less familiar outside this domain), and 'suncycle' was used.
+I had my head in software mode not publishing or journalism mode; it could also be argued that unless you are familiar with publishing and journalism, terms such as 'embargo' and 'schedule' are also unusual outside that domain.

 TL;DR: its just a name.
 Who care's what its called as long as it works.
 Now [go get me a coffee](https://buymeacoff.ee/omz13) ;-).